 Vehicle Conversion Basics

-A converted vehicle or engine is one modified to use a different fuel or power source than the one for which it was originally designed.
-In an alternative fuel vehicle (AFV) conversion, a conventional vehicle from an original equipment manufacturer (OEM) is altered to run on any blend of ethanol and gasoline up to 83% propane, or natural gas.
+A converted vehicle or engine is one modified to use a different fuel or power source than the one for which it was originally designed, such as converting a diesel vehicle to run on any blend of ethanol and gasoline up to 83% propane, or natural gas.